gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 /**
  * oe_free_attestation_evidence
  *
  * Frees the attestation evidence.
+This function is only available in the enclave.
  *
  * @param[in] evidence_buffer A pointer to the evidence buffer.
  */
 void oe_free_attestation_evidence(uint8_t* evidence_buffer);

 /**
- * oe_get_attestation_collateral
+ * oe_get_attestation_collaterals
  *
- * Generates the attestaton collateral for the given UUID attestation format.
+ * Generates the attestation collaterals for the given UUID attestation format.
+This
+ * function is only available in the enclave.
  *
  * @param[in] evidence_format_uuid The UUID of the plugin.
  * @param[out] collateral_buffer An output pointer that will be assigned the